An Effective Method for Identifying Clusters of Robot Strengths

-A minimizer of any one of these estimated MSPEB functions is, thus, proposed as another estimate of $c_o$.
-As in the Schwarz criterion \citep{S1978} for linear models with normal errors, the basic idea behind such type of criteria is to introduce a penalty for overparameterized models.
-In practice, we can also estimate the parameters $c_o$, $g^o$, and $\beta_o$ with $\widetilde{c} = \arg\min_c \widehat{\textsc{mspeb}}(c,g^c)$, ${g}^{\widetilde{c}}$, and the LSE $\widehat{\beta}_{\widetilde{c}}$, respectively, where $\widehat{\textsc{mspeb}}(c,g^c)$ is one of the estimated functions in (\ref{eq:mspeby_hat}) -- (\ref{eq:mspebd_hat}).
+As in the Schwarz criterion \citep{S1978} for linear models with normal errors, the basic idea behind such criteria is to introduce penalties for overparameterized models.
+Thus, we can estimate the parameters $c_o$, $g^o$ and $\beta^o$ with $\widetilde{c} = \arg\min_c \widehat{\textsc{mspeb}}(c,g^c)$, ${g}^{\widetilde{c}}$ and the LSE $\widehat{\beta}^{\widetilde{c}}$, respectively, where $\widehat{\textsc{mspeb}}(c,g^c)$ is one of the estimated functions in (\ref{eq:mspeby_hat}).
 In our data analysis and simulation study, all estimated MSPE and MSPEB functions exhibit U-shaped patterns over $c$.
-The criteria derived from these estimated measures are especially useful for selecting optimal models from WMPRC candidate models. \end{subsection}
+The established criteria are also found to be useful for selecting optimal models from WMPRC candidate models. \end{subsection}